Mounish-coder/accesibility-audit-agent/README.md

 A **production-grade**, **portfolio-quality** AI application that scans websites for WCAG accessibility violations, uses Groq AI to generate intelligent explanations and code fixes, and produces professional downloadable reports — all inside a stunning glassmorphism dashboard.

+🎯 Problem Statement

+Many websites contain accessibility issues that make them difficult to use for people with disabilities.
+Manual accessibility auditing is time-consuming and often inconsistent.
+AccessAI provides an AI-powered accessibility auditing platform that automatically scans websites, identifies WCAG compliance issues, generates accessibility scores, and provides intelligent recommendations to help developers improve web accessibility.
 ## 🔗 Project Links

 🌐 Source Code Repository: